 Cost of the Journey

-Cost of this 18-Day / 17-Night Ghana birding tour is $6590 DBL / $7685 SGL per person.
+Cost of this 18-Day / 17-Night Ghana birding tour is per person, based on occupancy: $6590 DBL / $7685 SGL.
 This cost includes accommodations for 17 nights, internal flight from Mole National Park to Accra, all meals as specified in the itinerary, professional guide services, transportation during the tour, other park and program entrance fees and miscellaneous program expenses.
 Tour cost do not include: transportation from your home city to Accra, optional activities such as the early arrival cultural tour, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or beverages from the bar.

 Travel Details